Anterior Scoliosis Correction (ASC):

 How Does Anterior Scoliosis Correction Work for Treating Scoliosis?

 To fix a faulty scoliosis pattern of development in the anterior upper spine, we use this less intrusive procedure.
 A rod-cord (white polyethylene-terephthalate flexible cord) gets fastened to each of the bone screws in the vertebral bodies of the spine; titanium pedicle screws get inserted on the convexity (outside) of the vertebrae that cause scoliosis.
-When the implants get tightened, the spine straightened.
+When the implants get tightened, the spine straightens.
 The damaged curve(s) improves immediately after surgery.

 When should someone make an Appointment?